 Robust data analytics

 Today's technologies allow for the collection of more valuable data than ever before.
 And route planning software should be no exception.
 Planners should be able to gather data on drivers and deliveries across the entire last mile, with an eye towards measuring cost per delivery, on-time percentages, variations between regions, etc.

 Of course, effective last mile technology often covers more than just finding the optimal path between stops.
 Fleet and delivery management, after all, have many moving parts.
 That’s why the right solution should have real-time tracking capabilities to enable all stakeholders, including dispatchers, fleet managers, and delivery teams, to track the last mile as it unfolds. .

-Real-time visibility capabilities offer accurate and up-to-date information regarding drivers and assets, so fleet managers can ensure that drivers are flowing route plans.
+Real-time visibility capabilities offer accurate and up-to-date information regarding drivers and assets, so fleet managers can ensure that drivers are following route plans.
 This, in turn, allows fleet managers and dispatchers to make route changes on the fly when new conditions emerge—all while continuing to provide customers with the accurate ETAs.

 In the end, last mile delivery operations will continue to play a crucial role in the e-commerce market going forward.
 Having a reliable, speedy, scalable multi stop route planner is essential in improving operational efficiency, cutting down costs, and offering great delivery experiences that create strong brand loyalty.